zzhangjii/learning-library/workshops/vbcs/LabGuide200.md

 - This lab assumes that you have completed the [Lab 100](/LabGuide100.md).

 ## Creating and Editing Pages

-Now that we have a display of our data, the next step is to allow additions and edits to that data.
-This will allow users to add new wines as they become available and edit the inventory/reserved counts.

 ### **STEP 1** Create a New Page